Skaihooks/localglobal/content/posts/what-local-global-means.md

-This site is intended to explore ideas at the intersection of mathematics, philosophy, design, ecology, and human spaces.
+This site is intended to explore ideas at the intersection of mathematics, philosophy, language, design, ecology, and human problem spaces.